luoyuanlab/Clinical-Longformer/README.md

 model = AutoModelForMaskedLM.from_pretrained("yikuan8/Clinical-Longformer")
 ```
 [Here](https://huggingface.co/yikuan8/Clinical-Longformer) is the homepage of our model on HuggingFace model hub.
-We also provide the usage examples of multilabel classification, named entity recognition and question answering tasks.
+We also provide the usage examples of classification, named entity recognition and question answering tasks.

 ### Citing
 If you find our implementation helps, please consider citing this :)